Chapter 4: Business & Administration04:70:00 Animals on Campus

 - The animal is in a harness or kept on a leash.
-However, service animals kept in good control by a disabled person need not be in a harness or on a leash when in a disabled student’s own housing facility or at an employee’s own work station.
+However, service animals kept in good control by the handler/trainer need not be in a harness or on a leash when in a student’s own housing facility or at an employee’s own workstation.
 Other exceptions to this policy are made on a case by case basis.

 - The animal is adequately controlled so as to present no undue noise or disruption to others.

 - The animal creates no danger of infection, transmission of disease, or other health problems to people.
-(Note: A well-controlled service animal creates no more of a health risk than a person, so it should be allowed in any areas as humans without special clothing or extensive hygiene requirements).
+(Note: A well-controlled service animal creates no more of a health risk than a person does, so it should be allowed in any areas as humans without special clothing or extensive hygiene requirements).

 Service Dogs in Training

 Consistent with Tennessee law, T. C. A. § 62-7-112, NeSCC allows service dogs in training to be admitted to facilities.
-Service dogs in training must be on a leash, be under the control of the raiser and wear a collar, leash, or other appropriate apparel or device that identifies the accredited school with which it is being raised.
-The trainer must present credentials for the dog issued by a school for dog training to the Office of Human Resources and Organizational Effectiveness.
+Service dogs in training must be on a leash, be under the control of the handler/trainer and wear a collar, leash, or other appropriate apparel or device that identifies the accredited school with which it is being raised.
+The trainer must present credentials for the dog issued by a school for dog training to the Office of Human Resources.

 NeSCC and college employees or agents assume no responsibility for controlling, keeping, feeding, or otherwise caring for any service animal.
 NeSCC and its employees assume no legal responsibilities for any injury or damage caused by a service animal.